 - Customer Service Representative

 This is a support role that involves handling questions through phone, email, or chat.
-You’ll help with returns, product details, or shipping issues while delivering quick and respectful assistance.
-Some of these roles fall under remote careers and offer part-time flexibility. - Loyalty Program Coordinator
+You’ll help with returns, product details, or shipping issues while delivering quick and respectful assistance. - Loyalty Program Coordinator

 This position focuses on the CONFIRMED app and members-only campaigns.
-You’ll manage loyalty perks, monitor redemption activity, and help create experiences for high-engagement users.
-Strong communication and system navigation are important here. - Store Experience Specialist
+You’ll manage loyalty perks, monitor redemption activity, and help create experiences for high-engagement users. - Store Experience Specialist

 Technology and IT